-Picking the right monitoring service is just as important as picking the right personal alarm.
-When you come across a provider you like, one of the first things you should do is evaluate how much information they provide about their products and services.
-The more diligent providers will want to help you find a personal alarm that’s right for you, and may even ask to visit your home so they can assess your property.
+Picking the right monitoring service is just as important as selecting the right personal alarm.
+When you come across a provider you like, one of the first things you should do is evaluate how much information they offer about their products and services.
+The more diligent providers will want to help you find a personal alarm that’s right for you or your loved one, and may even ask to visit their home so they can assess the property.

 Connectivity and futureproofing

 Traditional telecare services operate using landlines.
 In recent years, personal alarm providers have started moving away from this type of connection in favour of SIM cards as the telecoms industry is replacing analogue telephone lines with VoIP, a newer digital technology.

 The migration to digital is going to take several years, with the switchover lasting until 2025.
 Joining a personal alarm service that doesn’t rely on landlines means the migration to VoIP won’t affect your service or your personal alarm.